hxxtae/we-laundry-client/README.md

 ```
 GET /products            - Get list of products, category
 POST /products           - Create a new category
-POST /products/:id       - Create a new product
+POST /products/list      - Create a new product
 PUT /products/:id        - Update an existing category list by its ID
-PUT /products/:id/list   - Update an existing product list by its ID
+PUT /products/list/:id   - Update an existing product list by its ID
 DELETE /products/:id     - Delete an existing category by its ID
 ```

 ### **records**
 ```
-GET /records/:recordDate        - Find a records by its Date
-GET /records/:addname/:dong     - Find a records by its name, dong of address
+GET /records?addname&dong&ho    - Find records by customer's address name, dong, ho
-GET /records/:addname/:dong/:ho - Find a records by its name, dong, ho of address
+GET /records/:recordDate        - Find records by its Date
 POST /records                   - Create a new record
 DELETE /records/:id             - Delete an existing record by its ID
 ```